epistrephein/rubyproject-template/README.md

 occurrences across the repo files.

 Customize `config/config.yml` with your credentials and variables.

-To disable the Telegram notification functionality or the support for remote database backup on AWS S3, pass `--without telegram` and/or `--without aws` as argument to `bin/setup`.

 Use the installed `whenever` gem to schedule recurring jobs via cron.
 Customize the logic and the time interval in `config/schedule.rb`, then run